 While the confusion surrounding the subject, owing to amorphous crypto laws and the unique nature of crypto is entirely understandable, there are some concepts that you should attempt to comprehend to get a clearer picture of everything crypto-related.

-Understanding cryptocurrencies, filing crypto taxes, crypto tax calculators, and so forth will turn out to be a breeze here on in.
+Understanding cryptocurrencies, filing crypto taxes, crypto tax calculators and online tax tools, and so forth will turn out to be a breeze here on in.
 If you are a complete beginner and find yourself wondering how to report crypto taxes, read on.

 What is Cryptocurrency?